A PhD in English is mainly made up of independent study, with supervision meetings spread throughout the year.

 Some PhD students also choose to audit masters modules taught by their supervisors where appropriate, though this is not compulsory, nor does it involve any formal assessment.

-Part-time students are expected to attend some face-to-face meetings in the school during the course of their PhD.
-Although most supervision meetings can be held via Skype etc, students are asked to attend the induction sessions during welcome week if possible, and have their first supervision meeting and at least one supervision a year face-to-face with their supervisory team.
+Part-time students are expected to attend at least two face-to-face meetings in the School of English each year.
+Most supervision meetings can be held online (e.g. via Teams).
+Students are asked to attend the initial induction sessions during welcome week in-person if possible, and have their first supervision meeting face-to-face with their supervisory team.

-Part-time students are required to take part in all required research training, attend postgraduate seminars where possible, and one postgraduate researcher (PGR) symposium over the period of their registration.
+Part-time students are required to take part in all required research training, which in many cases is available online, attend postgraduate seminars where possible, and one postgraduate researcher (PGR) symposium over the period of their registration.
 Wherever possible the final viva examination will be face-to-face.
 Students who cannot meet this requirement would need to request to transfer to remote study.

 You will complete a written thesis of up to 100,000 words, with expert support and advice from your academic supervisor(s).
 You will also take a verbal examination called a viva voce, where you explain your project in depth to an examination panel.

 What is the thesis pending period?

 All periods of registration are followed by a period of writing-up, called the thesis-pending period, when tuition fees are not paid and students are writing up their thesis.

 All PhD students take part in progression review assessments to ensure that their project is progressing satisfactorily.
 A progression review consists usually consists of written reports from both the student and the supervisory team.